Creator / Chaos! Comics

 characters, Chaos! is still generally remembered as kicking off the "Bad Girls" fad of '90s comics and being a prime example of the excesses of The Dark Age of Comic Books

-franchise as well as having a pretty sizable fan community, affectionately called Chaos Fiends and arguably one of the earliest comics fan communities to really make use of the Internet, Chaos! was a casualty of the crash of the industry in the late '90s/early '00s.
+franchise, a pretty sizable fan community - affectionately called Chaos Fiends - and arguably one of the earliest comics fan communities to really make use of the Internet.
+Sadly, they were a casualty of the crash of the industry in the late '90s/early '00s.

 , which serves to reintroduce the core Chaos! characters - except Lady Death, who is replaced by Lady Hel